Infineon/mtb-example-btsdk-hid-ble-remote/README.md

     Note: The pin mapping is based on wiced\_platform.h for your board.<br>
     Location:  \<Install Dir>\tools_2.x\device-configurator

+Note: Not all BTSDK chips support Device Configurator.
+BSPs using the following devices do not currently support Device Configurator: CYW20706, CYW20736

 **Bluetooth&#174; Configurator:**<br>
 >   Use this GUI tool to create and configure the LE GATT Database and the BR/EDR SDP Database, generated as source code for your
     application.<br>